 - Committed to the process of continuous quality improvement

-- Continuously works as a team and are accountable to our employees, clients and their families
+- Continuously works as a team and is accountable to our employees, clients, and their families

 - Promotes an environment built on respect and dignity

-We are committed to providing the highest level of quality and affordable care possible to your loved ones in the comfort of their home.
-Our Care Providers will continually strive to treat each and every client with respect and dignity they deserve.
-Dubols, Inc. is a full-service home care agency.
-Our professional and caring nurses and therapists are committed to helping our patients remain at home and as independent as possible.
+We are committed to providing the highest level of quality and affordable care to your loved ones in the comfort of their home.
+Our care providers will continually strive to treat each and every client with the respect and the dignity they deserve.
+Dubols, Inc. is a full-service home health care agency.

 What Types of Services Do Home Care Providers Deliver?